How to Make a 3D Globe from 2D Vector Data

 3. Countries Output

-Add an Extruder to the canvas and connect it to the countries output port on the AttributeFilter.
+Add an Extruder to the canvas and connect it to the country's output port on the AttributeFilter.
 In the Extruder parameters, set the Direction to Specified.
-Next, for Extrusion Vector X, Y and Z, set it to the attributes _vector_x, _vector_y, and _vector_z, respectively.
+Next, set Extrusion Vector X, Y, and Z to the attributes _vector_x, _vector_y, and _vector_z, respectively.

 On the top menu bar, go to Writers > Add Feature Type, to add another Adobe 3D PDF layer; name this Layer countries.
 Connect the countries writer feature type to the Extruder.